What happens after Acknowledgement of service divorce?

 The answer to this question is an unconditional YES; divorce can be stopped provided that both parties agree.
 If you reconcile at any stage, even after the pronouncement of the decree nisi, you can ask the Court to rescind the decree and dismiss the petition.

-How long does it take for a judge to grant a decree nisi 2021?
+How long does it take for a judge to grant a decree absolute?

 What happens after pronouncement of decree nisi?

-The decree nisi is a provisional decree of divorce pronounced when the court is satisfied that a person has met the legal and procedural requirements to obtain a divorce.
 Following the pronouncement of decree nisi, the marriage still exists and you are not yet ‘divorced’. … Once this has been granted you are ‘divorced’.
 Sometimes people are advised to await the approval of a financial settlement before applying for their decree absolute.